quinishacockheran/Independent_Projects/Black Women in Tech Analysis/Documentation/README.md

 - In 2023, Black women received only **0.34%** of all venture capital funding.
 - Black women are underrepresented in leadership and innovation teams at every career level.
 - Burnout and emotional strain are not caused by lack of ability, but by systemic exclusion and insufficient structural support.
-- Gender inclusion does not guarantee racial inclusion—many companies scoring high on gender metrics fail on racial diversity.
+- Gender inclusion does not guarantee racial inclusion, many companies scoring high on gender metrics fail on racial diversity.
 - DEI rollback efforts pose additional mental and professional threats to already marginalized workers.

 ## Outcomes